 This fully adjustable belt, which fits Irish and American beer bellies, keeps your beers close and your hands free.
 That may or may not be a good thing depending on what you usually do with your wandering hands when drinking.
 Nevertheless, you'll fit the part for St. Patrick's Day, especially when it's worn below an Aran Sweater and tweed cap.

-Shot-pint glass that'll make you go Erin Go Bbbleh
+Shot-pint glass to make you go Erin Go Bbbleh

 Beer Tower that's taller like the Blarney Castle